aibeginner-ships/AppScan/replit.md

-# AppScan v3.2 - App Review Summarizer with Modern SaaS Design
+# AppScan v3.3 - App Review Summarizer with Cal.com-Inspired SaaS Design

 ## Overview

 AppScan is a web application designed to analyze user reviews from Google Play Store and Apple App Store.
-It provides instant, AI-powered insights, including sentiment percentages, monthly trends, categorized feedback, rating analysis, and a list of top negative reviews. **Version 3.2** introduces a modern, professional SaaS design refresh with Lucide icons, improved spacing, neutral color palette, and polished visual hierarchy inspired by Linear and Notion.
+It provides instant, AI-powered insights, including sentiment percentages, monthly trends, categorized feedback, rating analysis, and a list of top negative reviews. **Version 3.3** introduces a refined Cal.com/Loops.so-inspired design with subtle borders, softer shadows, generous whitespace, and a cohesive neutral color palette.
 The project aims to give users clear understanding of what customers appreciate and dislike about their applications.

 ## User Preferences